General-relativistic radiation transport scheme in Gmunu II: Implementation of novel microphysical library for neutrino radiation -- Weakhub: Results

-In all three cases, differences arise from modifications in opacities/kernels, distinct calculation approaches, and the inclusion of additional interactions.
+In all three cases, discrepanices arise from modifications in opacities/kernels, distinct calculation approaches, and the inclusion of additional interactions.
 We examine the impacts of these modified or added interactions in terms of their contributions.
-The observed differences, such as the $10$--$20\%$ ($1\%$--$10\%$) increase in $L^{\mathrm{Euler}}_{\bar{\nu}_x}$ ($\sqrt{\langle {\epsilon_{\nu_x}}^2 \rangle}$) in advanced set (1) compared to the conventional case, can be attributed to differences in using the kernel approach and approximate emissivity approach for the $e^- e^+$ pair process and $N$--$N$ bremsstrahlung pair process.
-The kernel approach allows for the production and annihilation of $\nu_e$ and $\bar{\nu}_e$ in these processes, contributing to the increased $L^{\mathrm{Euler}}_{\nu_e/\bar{\nu}_e}$ and $\sqrt{\langle {\epsilon_{\nu_e/\bar{\nu}_e}}^2 \rangle}$.
-Additionally, in advanced set (2), mainly $\nu_e \bar{\nu}_e$ pair annihilation, followed by nuclear de-excitation and plasma processes, contributes an additional $20\%$--$30\%$ increase in the values of $L^{\mathrm{Euler}}_{\nu_x}$.
+The observed differences, such as the $10-20\%$ ($1\%-10\%$) increase in $L^{\mathrm{Euler}}_{\bar{\nu}_x}$ ($\sqrt{\langle {\epsilon_{\nu_x}}^2 \rangle}$) in \texttt{Adv.I} compared to the case of \texttt{Con}, can be attributed to differences in utilizing the kernel approach and the approximate emissivity approach for the $e^- e^+$ pair process and $N$--$N$ bremsstrahlung pair process.
+The kernel approach allows for the production and annihilation of $\nu_e$ and $\bar{\nu}_e$ in these processes, but not in emissivity approach, thereby contributing to the increased $L^{\mathrm{Euler}}_{\nu_e/\bar{\nu}_e}$ and $\sqrt{\langle {\epsilon_{\nu_e/\bar{\nu}_e}}^2 \rangle}$ in the early stage of the simulation (before $t-t_\mathrm{bounce} = 200~\mathrm{ms}$).
+Additionally, in \texttt{Adv.II}, primarily $\nu_e \bar{\nu}_e$ pair annihilation, followed by nuclear de-excitation and plasma processes, accounts for an additional $20\%-30\%$ increase in the values of $L^{\mathrm{Euler}}_{\nu_x}$.
 These pair processes are inefficient in heating the relatively low-density outer layer due to their inverse processes and the significant emission of $\nu_x$ from the dense regions of the PNS.
-As a result, the advanced sets exhibit smaller shock and PNS radii due to enhanced cooling and the lack of neutrino reabsorption in the envelope behind the shock front, leading to more pronounced contractions of the PNS.
-These effects result in the earlier recollapsing and compression of the PNS core to reheat it.
+As a result, the advanced sets exhibit a smaller shock radius and PNS radius due to enhanced cooling and the lack of neutrino reabsorption in the envelope behind the shock front, leading to more pronounced contractions and reheating of the PNS.
+When the silicon-oxygen interface accretes through the shock, the luminosities of $\nu_e$ and $\bar{\nu}_e$ experience a sudden decrease.
+This phenomenon occurs earliest in the case of \texttt{Adv.II}, specifically at approximately $t-t_\mathrm{bounce} = 105~\mathrm{ms}$.
+In constrast, this occurs for the other two cases around $t-t_\mathrm{bounce} = 160~\mathrm{ms}$ with the absence of $\nu_e \bar{\nu}_e$ pair annihilation.
+After the silicon-oxygen interface accretes through the shock, the differences in $L^{\mathrm{Euler}}_{\bar{\nu}_x}$, shock radius and PNS radius converge to similar values, indicating that the approximated emissivity approach can yield similar $\nu_x$ luminosities as well as shock radius and PNS radius compared to the realistic kernels approach.
+Nevertheless, we emphasize that this may only be evident in spherically symmetric simulations, as in any one-dimensional cases, the shock returns to similar position due to the inefficient revival of the shock and the limited extent of the development of instabilities.
+In multi-dimensional simulations, variations in early-stage shock radius, shocked area, temperature profiles, and the efficiency of neutrino reabsorption lead to larger extents of instabilities (e.g., standing accretion shock instability and Rayleigh–Taylor instability), convections, and the size of gain regions, resulting in different subsequent evolutions.
+While the absorption opacities are significantly modified with the full kinematics approach and realistic corrections in regions where the density is larger than $10^{12}~\mathrm{g~cm^{-3}}$ (within the first $20-40~\mathrm{km}$ inside the PNS), their impact on the emission of $\nu_e$ and $\bar{\nu}_e$ are of secondary importance in comparison to the additional pair processes facilitated by the kernel approach.
+More pronounced differences arise due to the modified absorption opacities, along with the contribution of inverse $\beta$-decay when $t-t_\mathrm{bounce}$ extends up to seconds \citep{Martinez2012, Fischer2020c}.
+The is especially notable in the PNS cooling phase, where the composition in the neutrino-driven wind and nucleosynthesis will be affected \citep{Martinez2012}.
+One seldom-discussed difference in the literature is the single-peak feature for $\nu_e$ luminosity (neutronization peak) observed in simulations utilizing the full kinematics approach with different corrections for $\nu_e$ and $\bar{\nu}_e$ absorption on nucleons, as well as the use of the kernel approach for pair processes.
+In contrast, simulations using the conventional set of interactions exhibit a double-peak feature.
+Further investigations are needed in the future to discern the changes in microphysics responsible for the formation of the double-peak feature.